-I was unpopular at school.
+I was unpopular at for much of my time school.
 When I say unpopular, I mean REALLY unpopular.

 I was the kid who sat alone in the corner of the classroom with my overgrown hair pulled over my eyes.
 The one with no friends whatsoever, whom no one invited to their birthday parties, who got picked on non-stop.
 My peers threw chairs at me, spat on my exercise books, tore up my work and called me names.
 Some of the cutest nicknames included 'hipster bitch', 'whore bag' and 'dustbin.'
 There is a child like me in every class.
 You might have lived that too.
 If so, I'm sorry.
 Send me an email and let's talk about our traumas.

 It was sort of my fault for being such a dysfunctional person.
 I was probably the only 10 year old to ever get a detention for eating daisies in class.
 I also had my tray confiscated (for the uninitiated, British schoolkids have a draw under their desk as a locker.)
 Why?
 I had filled it with cat food, hoping the smell could lure one in to sit on my lap.

 Guess what?
 I am super grateful for being unpopular.
 There is no way I would change it for anything.
 I mean it.

 Being an unpopular child was one of the luckiest things which happened to me.
 I am not normally of the belief that pain is beneficial and I'm rarely grateful for events which suck.
 Start spouting 'what doesn't kill you makes you stronger' crap around me and I will slap you.
 This one instance when I do, however, agree with that sentiment.
 I agree because hindsight is everything and I can see now how much good it did me to spend a decade getting kicked around.